Phineas-bot/NEXUSAI-ENTERPRISES/README.md

 - Each node belongs to a replica cluster; any member that approaches configurable storage/bandwidth thresholds can clone itself, inheriting connections from its parent and creating a new path for traffic.
 - Replica creation is entirely event-driven—no global controller exists—so saturation on one link or node results in local growth instead of centralized orchestration.
 - `DemandScalingConfig` lets you tune utilization thresholds, replica limits, and resource multipliers; see `tests/test_storage_network.py::test_demand_scaling_spawns_replicas_for_hot_targets` for an example harness.

+## Disk-Backed Storage

+- Every `StorageVirtualNode` mounts a `VirtualDisk` so transfers reserve space before they begin and persist chunk data as it arrives.
+- Disk usage metrics distinguish committed bytes from reserved-but-not-yet-written space, preventing overcommit and enabling smarter placement decisions.
+- Aborted transfers automatically release their reservations, while successful transfers retain their on-disk chunks for later retrieval or replication.